tnamdevnote/tnamdevnote/README.md

 ### Hi there, I'm Luke 👋

-I am a frontend developer and I build and design for the web!
+I am a frontend developer and I build and design for the web! <br>
+I’m motivated by the challenge of improving development workflows to ensure consistent design and user experience throughout a product.
+Topics that interests me are:
+- Reusable UI components
+- Design System
+- Branding

 ### Tech Stack
 #### Language